Platform-OS/pos-module-core/README.md

 ## Queries / accessing data

 We recommend using **queries** to encapsulate query logic.
 By following our recommendation, you will improve the consistency of your code, so it will be easy to onboard new developers to the project and easier to take over existing projects.
-The advantage of this architecture is that **queries are reusable** and allows you to add/modify additional data transformers, validate the input, set defaults etc.
+The advantage of this architecture is that **queries are reusable** and allow you to add/modify additional data transformers, validate the input, set defaults, etc.

 ### Queries Directory